Manchester: Landmarks

 Two large squares hold many of Manchester's public monuments.
 Albert Square has monuments to Prince Albert, Bishop James Fraser, Oliver Heywood, William Gladstone and John Bright.
 Piccadilly Gardens has monuments dedicated to Queen Victoria, Robert Peel, James Watt and the Duke of Wellington.
 The cenotaph in St Peter's Square is Manchester's main memorial to its war dead.
 Designed by Edwin Lutyens, it echoes the original on Whitehall in London.
 The Alan Turing Memorial in Sackville Park commemorates his role as the father of modern computing.
 A larger-than-life statue of Abraham Lincoln by George Gray Barnard in the eponymous Lincoln Square (having stood for many years in Platt Fields) was presented to the city by Mr and Mrs Charles Phelps Taft of Cincinnati, Ohio, to mark the part Lancashire played in the cotton famine and American Civil War of 1861–1865.

-A Concorde is on display near Manchester Airport.
+Adjacent to Manchester Airport is the Runway Visitor Park, an aviation centre which is the site of G-BOAC, one of the twenty Concorde aircraft built.
+The aircraft was the flagship of British Airways' fleet because BOAC was the initials of the British Overseas Airways Corporation.
+Other aircraft on display at the park, which also has a view of Manchester Airport's runways, are a BAE Systems Nimrod MRA4, a Hawker Siddeley Trident, a McDonnell Douglas DC-10, and a British Aerospace 146.

+Heaton Park in the north of the city borough is one of the largest municipal parks in Europe, covering 610 acre of parkland.
+The city has 135 parks, gardens, and open spaces.
 Manchester has six designated local nature reserves: Chorlton Water Park, Blackley Forest, Clayton Vale and Chorlton Ees, Ivy Green, Boggart Hole Clough and Highfield Country Park.

 Transport

 Rail

-Manchester Liverpool Road was the world's first purpose-built passenger and goods railway station and served as the Manchester terminus on the Liverpool & Manchester Railway – the world's first inter-city passenger railway.
-It is still extant and its buildings form part of the Science & Industry Museum.
+Manchester Liverpool Road was the world's first purpose-built passenger and goods railway station and served as the Manchester terminus on the Liverpool & Manchester Railway, which was the first inter-city passenger railway in the world.
+The station opened with the railway in 1830 and closed in 1975.
+The station buildings are still extant, and since 1983 they have been part of the site of the Science & Industry Museum.

-Two of the city's four main line termini did not survive the 1960s: Manchester Central and Manchester Exchange each closed in 1969.
-In addition, Manchester Mayfield station closed to passenger services in 1960; its buildings and platforms are still extant, next to Piccadilly station, but are due to be redeveloped in the 2020s.
+Two of the city's four main line terminus stations did not survive the 1960s: Manchester Central, originally part of the Cheshire Lines Committee, and Manchester Exchange, originally part of the London and North Western Railway, both closed to passengers in 1969.
+Manchester Mayfield station closed to passenger services in 1960, before being redeveloped as a parcel depot which opened in 1970 and closed in 1986.
+In August 2025, Manchester City Council approved the regeneration of Mayfield Park, which includes the station, into a housing estate.